 Mr. Busch has successfully represented music clients in numerous trials and appellate court cases.
-Most recently, in the action styled F.B.T.
+In the action styled F.B.T.
 Productions, LLC v.
 Aftermath Records, et al., Mr. Busch represented the plaintiff, who discovered, produced, and co-wrote some of recording artist Eminem’s biggest hits, in the landmark case in which the United States Court of Appeals for the Ninth Circuit entered judgment in favor of F.B.T., finding that the agreements between record label Universal and digital download providers like iTunes, are licenses, and Eminem’s recording agreement entitles him and F.B.T. to 50% of Universal’s net receipts for sales by iTunes and others of Eminem songs.
 The full decision may be found at 2010 U.S. App.
 LEXIS 18450 (9th Cir.
 Sept.
 3, 2010).
 Mr. Busch is currently representing many other artists in similar lawsuits and in connection with similar claims.

 Mr. Busch also represented Eminem’s music publisher, Eight Mile Style in a copyright infringement action against Apple, Inc., and Aftermath Records, in a trial involving whether Apple obtained the necessary publishing licenses allowing it to make Eminem songs available for digital download on iTunes.
 The trial settled after nearly a week of testimony.